Pennsylvania Employment Lawyers Advocate for Fairness in the Workplace

 The employment relationship is crucial to everyone.
 Work is where we spend much of our waking hours.
 Our interaction with managers and co-workers can affect us on the most personal basis.

-We understand this at Wusinich & Sweeney (WS).
-Edward C. Sweeney has been the primary employment lawyer of WS’s predecessor firm for 15 years.
+We understand this at Wusinich, Sweeney & Ryan, LLC (WSR).
+Edward C. Sweeney has been the primary employment lawyer of WSR’s predecessor firm for 15 years.
 He has litigated and/or settled hundreds of employment suits.

 Employment Suits and Representations